CV page

 Henrik Rönnberg

 I became a licensed veterinarian in 1994, trained at the Swedish University of Agricultural Sciences (SLU) in Uppsala and received my doctorate (PhD, VMD) in 2002 in veterinary surgery (oncology) at the Department of Clinical Sciences, Small Animals (SLU).
 This project was in collaboration with the Karolinska Institutet (KI) Stockholm and the Royal School of Technology (KTH) in Stockholm.
-I became associate professor in 2007 in veterinary surgery at the Department of Clinical Sciences (SLU) and professor in 2012 in veterinary internal medicine, companion animals at the same department.
+I became associate professor in 2007 in veterinary surgery at the Department of Clinical Sciences (SLU) and promoted professor in 2012 in veterinary internal medicine, companion animals at the same department.
+In 2023, I changed institutions in connection with being appointed faculty professor of veterinary pharmacology at the Department of Animal Biosciences (HBIO).
 I became a diplomate in oncology at the European College of Veterinary Internal Medicine (DiplECVIM-CA (oncology)) 2009 and am one of the founders of this subspecialty within ECVIM-CA. I am in charge of the specialist oncology clinic at the SLU University Animal Hospital (UDS).
-I have taught clinical veterinary medicine for 25 years and am active in both the veterinary program and the veterinary nursing program at SLU.
-Organization and leadership interest me a lot and I have been both deputy-dean for the Faculty of Veterinary Medicine and Animal Science (VH) and vice-dean at VH with assignment for clinical affairs.
+I have taught clinical veterinary medicine for 28 years and am active in both the veterinary program and the veterinary nursing program at SLU.
+Organization and leadership interest me a lot and I have been both deputy-dean for the Faculty of Veterinary Medicine and Animal Science (VH) and vice-dean at VH with assignment for clinical affairs as well as a term as vice-dean for resesrch education and Gender equality and equal opportunities (JLV).
 I have also been active in the pharmaceutical industry for a long time, designing clinical trials and consulting in communication with regulatory agencies such as EMA and FDA-CVM to develop new cancer drugs for both dogs and humans.
 I enjoy lecturing and always try to make difficult topics understandable.

 Presentation

-As a professor of internal medicine for companion animals, DVM, National recognized specialist in canine and feline oncology, Diplomate ECVIM-CA (oncology), I am an internationally acknowledged leading specialist in clinical oncology for companion animals.
+As a professor of veterinary pharmacology, DVM, National recognized specialist in canine and feline oncology, Diplomate ECVIM-CA (oncology), I am an internationally acknowledged leading specialist in clinical oncology for companion animals.
 I also work clinically at the SLU University Animal Hospital (UDS), teach at the veterinary and veterinary nursing program, am involved in research projects and responsible for the specialist training of oncologists at SLU.

 Despite my many credentials, my driving force is simple.

 It has always been to work clinically and improve the quality of life for my patients, preferably in as short a time as possible and at the same time teach students in clinical investigations and communication with animal owners and employees.
 However, of course research is important.
-Since cancer is so common, we need to find out why it is so and what we can do to understand the disease better and then reduce the percentage of animals with cancer in the long term.
+Since cancer is so common, we must find out why it is so and what we can do to understand the disease better and then reduce the proportion of animals with cancer in the long term and find more effective treatment while maintaining quality of life.

 The fact that I initially became interested in oncology stemmed from a "screaming need" to do something for a large patient group where there were not enough answers.